 If you think including icons of your company logo and social media properties that link to your respective pages will help with continued engagement, you can do so, but make them subtle and put them at the beginning or end of the landing page where they won’t disrupt someone immersed in the landing page content.
 And again, ensure the links open in a new tab.

 A web page, on the other hand, will likely have several clickables to help visitors explore your site and find the information they’re looking for.
 They include but are not limited to:

 - Chat tools

 Unlike a landing page where you want to keep distractions to a minimum, your web page should encourage visitors to go from page to page to learn about your company and what it has to offer.
 You want visitors to stay on the site as long as possible and consume lots of content.

-Take a look at all of the clickables on just one section of our homepage (noted in orange):
+Take a look at all of the clickables on just one section of our homepage (noted in yellow):